pfq/PFQ/INSTALL.md

 `runhaskell Build.hs install pfq.ko pfqd --build-type=Release`

 ## Build the software in sandbox!

-To avoid Cabal Hell, SimpleBuilder does support building Haskell packages in a shared cabal sandbox.
+SimpleBuilder does support building Haskell packages in a shared cabal sandbox.

 First, create and initialize a cabal sandbox with the commands: